WalkerDoesCode/ASU-CryptoRally-Ciphers-Encryption-Decryption/README.md

 The message contained in each cipher text indicates the location of the next cipher text in the scavenger hunt across the ASU campus.

 I participated in the ASU CryptoRally in 2016, 2017, and 2018.
 I placed 2nd in 2017 and 1st in 2018.

+I wrote most of this code during my sophomore year of high school in 2016.